jank-lang/jank-lang.org/resources/src/blog/2023-01-13-optimizing-sequences.md

 |--------------------:|--------------------:|--------:|----------------:|---------------:|--------:|----------:|:---------- |
 |            2,533.89 |          394,649.35 |    0.3% |       12,233.02 |       3,471.00 |    0.1% |      0.01 | `apply` |

 Yeah!
-From 4,320 ns down to 2,533 ns.
-Building that list was slow.
+From 4,320 ns down to 2,533 ns. **Building that list was slow!**

 ## String formatting
 If we look at the new implementation of `str`, we're looping over our args and